 Behold the Bookshelves!

 Whether you visit virtually or in person (our favorite) the Huntsville Madison County Public Library is guaranteed to have something that will keep your kids of all ages occupied and entertained.
-In addition to their normal events, many branches are holding special spring break events like afternoon movies and crafts.
-Check this calendar to see what’s happening and get in on all the FREE fun.
+Check out lots of new books & movies for just the cost of your library card.

 You Might Also Like…